 Mono capacity is 145/12 yards/pounds while braid capacity is 140/30 yards/pounds.
 As for the gear ration, it is set at 10.1:1, which secures the high speed of the reel.
 If you care about not losing a single second when you fish, you should consider this unit.
 Keep in mind that the company offers right and left-handed models, but make sure to pick the right one.
 As long as you choose a suitable option, the handle should be comfortable.

 - Great line capacity

 - Best on stiffer rods

 If you need durability, you should look for stainless steel.
 The main and pinion gear are of stainless steel while aluminum was used for the spool, frame, and side plates.
 The coating is resistant to corrosion.
 The bearings are of standard strength and enable smooth cranking.
 The anti-reverse feature is dual, which allows easy control and great versatility.
 The star drag system has a maximum drag pressure of 25-30 pounds.
 The level wind system reduces the potential for line tangling, which can save you time during fishing adventures.
 The paddle handle seems like a smart choice as it makes controlling the reel a piece of cake, but you can also choose a power handle if you feel it is a better option.
-You can read the full review on this link.

 - Easy to cast

 - Great Braking